-We view BOI's Capitalisation as strong and assign an a3 score, two notches below the Macro-Adjusted score, corresponding to its TCE/RWA of 15.7% as of June 2019.
-Our adjustment reflects our expectation that the bank will maintain a solid capital level, but also takes into account the downside risks arising from a still relatively high proportion of unprovisioned PLs and NPEs in negative equity as a percentage of the bank's capital.
+We view BOI's Capitalisation as strong and assign an a2 score, two notches below the Macro-Adjusted score, corresponding to its TCE/RWA ratio of 16.4% as of year-end 2019.
+Our adjustment reflects our expectation that the bank will maintain a solid capital level, following the recent issuance of a higher trigger AT1 in May, but also takes into account the downside risks arising from a still relatively high proportion of unprovisioned PLs and NPEs in negative equity.